-The Nation basically repeated the government line that the riots in the schools resulted from the disappointment of the students that they would not be able to cheat in the end of cycle examinations that start in November.
-For students as criminal as the media and government portray them, it seems odd that they would start fighting over leakage to KCSE examinations in July, 4 months before the examinations begin.
+The Nation basically repeated the government line that the riots in the schools resulted from the disappointment of the students that they would not be able to cheat in the end of cycle examinations in November.
+For students as criminal as the media and government portray them, it seems odd that they would start fighting over leakage of KCSE examinations in July, 4 months before the examinations begin.

-But even more interesting is the glaring factors that were not considered in the reporting.
+But even more interesting are the glaring factors that were not considered in the reporting.
 For instance, boarding schools have become more like prisons, with the Education CS having banned events in schools, in the name of preparing for examinations.
 Related to this dictatorship, is the fact that the previous CS, Dr. Matiang'i, ordered a reshuffle of 500 principals en masse, leaving schools in the throes of adjusting to new regimes this year.

 A worse case can be seen in the Standard Media Group's reporting of new developments in the the rape that happened at Moi Girls' High School.

 A few days earlier, KTN and the Standard reported of a new twist in the case.
-The union representing teachers' high schools, KUPPET, claimed to have carried out its own investigations into the assault and claimed to have found out that the student was sexually assaulted by fellow students after she refused to have sexual intercourse with them.
+The union representing teachers' high schools, KUPPET, claimed to have carried out its own investigations into the assault and to have found out that the student was sexually assaulted by fellow students after she refused to have sex with them.
 The homophobic and sexist undertones were obvious.
-The union clearly sought to portray the students as sexual deviants, and the newspaper didn't even notice the contradictory statement that "lesbianism was rife in the school," "but it was only confined to a group of students."
+The union clearly sought to portray the students as sexual deviants, and the newspaper didn't notice the contradictory statement that "lesbianism was rife in the school," "but it was only confined to a group of students."

 And KTN lapped it all up.
 First, they called the KUPPET investigation "independent," when the interest of the union in the case was obvious, which was to absolve its male members from suspicion after DNA samples were required from them for police investigations.
 And it is impossible to divorce those interests from the political ambitions of the KUPPET chair, Omboko Milemba, who is also a sitting member of parliament.
 It is therefore not surprising that he immediately made political capital by first sharing the report with the media, even before, as school parent Brian Weke said, the union had shared its findings with the police.